CruGlobal/cru-content-designs/README.md

 }                                                           }
 ```

 *The mixins look like more work than regular media queries.
-Do I have to use them?* No, but the mixins help ensure consistency in how the queries are written, easability of changing breakpoint values, and automatically making adjustments to the breakpoint values when a +/- 1px is needed, so their use is encouraged.
+Do I have to use them?* No, but the mixins help ensure consistency in how the queries are written, easability of changing breakpoint values, and automatically make adjustments to the breakpoint values when a +/- 1px is needed, so their use is encouraged.

 ## Previewing this Submodule

 Demo files have been created to show how the styles look and react to both the mobile-first and AEM responsive strategies.
 Currently, those files are written in PHP, so you'll need to be running a local server to view them.
 I recommend using [MAMP](https://www.mamp.info/).
+The `index.php` file in the root of the submodule contains links to both the mobile-first and AEM demo pages, or you can open them directly from the `demo` directory. `/demo/content.php` contains the shared content of the two demo pages.

 ## Editing this Submodule